FlowFuse/flowfuse/docs/install/kubernetes/README.md

 #### Helm

-FlowForge uses a Helm Chart to manage deployment
+FlowForge uses a Helm Chart to manage deployment.
+Installation can be done through the instructions on [their website](https://helm.sh).

 #### Docker Container Registry

 FlowForge on Kubernetes will require a Docker Container Registry to host the both the core platform container and the containers that back any Stacks you wish to deploy.

-### PostgreSQL Database
+#### PostgreSQL Database

 The Helm chart can either install a dedicated PostgreSQL database into the same K8s cluster or can configure the install to use an external instance.